 The benefits of moderate exercise

-We are confident that you know much more about the immune system today than a few months ago.
+We are confident that you know much more about the immune system today than before the pandemic.
 Today, we’re talking to you about a simple and effective way to improve your immune system and deal with viruses, bacteria and other germ attacks.
 We have known for a long time that moderate and regular physical exercise helps to improve the quality of our immune system.

 What does science really say on this subject?